6 Best Pickleball Paddles for Beginners

 Polymer

 Lastly, we have polymer (polypropylene) cores.
 They are the newest addition to the pickleball world and seem to have taken over.
-Almost all new paddles we see are made of polymer and it’s easy to understand why.
-For most people, polymer is simply the best choice.
-First and foremost, it is the quietest kind of core, this means you can play almost anywhere without irritating anyone.
+Almost all new paddles are made of polymer, the most popular core material.
+First and foremost, it is the quietest core, meaning you can play almost anywhere without irritating anyone.
 It also has a rather soft feeling to it and offers more control.
 The only area it lacks somewhat is pace, but it is by no means slow.
-In fact, when paired with fiberglass, which it often is, it’s pretty quick!
+In fact, when paired with a fiberglass face, which it often is, it’s pretty quick!
 We tend to find that the best pickleball rackets for beginners mostly feature polymer cores.

 Core Thickness